urbanairship/passtools-api/README.md

 ## Feedback

-Please send us any feedback to help@passtools.com.
+Please send any feedback to support@urbanairship.com.
 We listen carefully to your needs and are working on adding important requested functionality (e.g. web certificate uploads, push notifications, redemption, internationalization, etc.).